eneax/freeCodeCamp-notes/src/02 - JavaScript Algorithms and Data Structures Certification/01 - Basic JavaScript/05 - Initializing Variables with the Assignment Operator.md

 # Initializing Variables with the Assignment Operator

-Although you can declare a varialbe and subsequently assign a value to it, it is common to initialize a variable to an initial value at the moment when it is declared.
+Although you can declare a variable and subsequently assign a value to it, it is common to initialize a variable to an initial value at the moment when it is declared.

 ```js
 var myNumber = 0;